 Available Shares.
 Under the Plan, 3,500,000 shares of Common Stock are available for awards, subject to adjustment in the event of a stock split, stock dividend, recapitalization, reorganization, merger, spin-off or other similar change or event.
 The number of available shares will be reduced by the sum of the aggregate number of shares of Common Stock (i) that are issued upon the grant of a stock award and (ii) which become subject to outstanding options, and outstanding performance shares.
-To the extent that shares of Common Stock subject to an outstanding option, stock award or performance shares are not issued or delivered by reason of the expiration, termination, cancellation or forfeiture of such award or by reason of the delivery or withholding of shares of Common Stock to pay all or a portion of the exercise price of an award, if any, or to satisfy all or a portion of the tax withholding obligations relating to an award, then such shares of Common Stock shall again be available under the Plan.
+To the extent that shares of Common Stock subject to an outstanding option, stock award or performance shares are not issued or delivered by reason of the expiration, termination, cancellation or forfeiture of such award or by reason of the exercise price of an award, if any, or to satisfy all or a portion of the tax withholding obligations relating to an award, then such shares of Common Stock shall again be available under the Plan.
 The maximum number of shares of Common Stock with respect to which options or stock awards or performance shares or a combination thereof may be granted during any calendar year to any person is 250,000, subject to adjustment as described above.